 You may have heard of miracle stories involving ordinary people suddenly making it big just because of a simple investment move.
 To be perfectly honest, you may not be able to quit your job months, or even years, after you start investing.
-Unless you decide to make investing your primary source of your bread and butter, you will have to carry on with your job and invest only on the side.
+Unless you decide to make investing the primary source of your bread and butter, you will have to carry on with your job and invest only on the side.

 However, the best reason for you to invest your money is so that you’ll gain financial independence even during your twilight years.
 This means that you can live comfortably even after you retire without worrying about how you will be able to manage your finances.
-This may dampen your spirits a bit considering that there has been so many stories of individuals who invest with their yachts and their life in the lap of luxury, But then again, only a handful of individuals, and they often devote their entire lives to the ins and outs of the investment world, manage to land with such a fortune.
+This may dampen your spirits a bit considering that there have been so many stories of individuals who invest with their yachts and their life in the lap of luxury.
+But then again, only a handful of individuals, and they often devote their entire lives to the ins and outs of the investment world, manage to land with such a fortune.
 The wisest goal in your case is to have your investments earn enough for you to live off during your retirement and even after you’ve joined the great majority.